ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * GET request to ace-group/GROUPNAME/nodes/NODENAME, in order to retrieve the current group keying material and individual keying material.
 The former can also be retrieved through a GET request to ace-group/GROUPNAME/ (see above).
 The latter would not be possible to re-obtain as a group member.

 * PUT request to ace-group/GROUPNAME/nodes/NODENAME , in order to ask for new individual keying material.
 The Client would have to alternatively re-join the group through a POST request to ace-group/GROUPNAME/ (see above).
-Furthermore, depending on its role in the group or on the application profile of this specification, the Client might simply not be associated to any individual keying material.
+Furthermore, depending on its roles in the group or on the application profile of this specification, the Client might simply not be associated to any individual keying material.

 * POST request to ace-group/GROUPNAME/nodes/NODENAME/pub-key , in order to provide the KDC with a new public key.
 The Client would have to alternatively re-join the group through a POST request to ace-group/GROUPNAME/ (see above).
-Furthermore, depending on its role in the group, the Client might simply not have an associated public key to provide.
+Furthermore, depending on its roles in the group, the Client might simply not have an associated public key to provide.

 ## /ace-group